TasosY2K/snappy-short/README.md

 # Snappy Short ⚡

 Snappy Short is a link shortener built on express utilizing mysql.
 Simple but fast and reliable 💨💪

 ![screenshot](https://media.discordapp.net/attachments/609854271810306049/653322876824322049/Screenshot_1.png?width=1027&height=467)

 # Run it yourself

 **Step 1**
 Clone Snappy Short and install the depedencies
 ```sh
 $ git clone https://github.com/TasosY2K/SwearBot.git
 $ npm install
 ```
 **Step 2**
-Copy the contents of `db.sql`, create a database from your prefered enviroment and run the SQL.
+Copy the contents of `db.sql`, create a database from your prefered enviroment then run the SQL.
 ```sh
 mysql>
 CREATE TABLE links (